-A pioneer in building environmentally sustainable or “green” grocery stores, PCC has been designing our stores to reduce our environmental impact since the 1990s.
-Our Redmond store was the first grocery store in the nation to earn LEED Gold certification.
-A year later, our Edmonds store achieved the highest LEED certification of Platinum.
-We’re not resting on our laurels — as we build new stores, we are committed to certifying them to LEED standards.
+A pioneer in operating environmentally sustainable grocery stores, PCC has been designing our buildings to reduce their environmental impact since the 1990s.
+Redmond PCC was the first grocery store in the nation to earn LEED Gold certification.
+A year later, Edmonds PCC achieved the highest LEED certification: Platinum.
+Burien PCC is the first grocery store in the nation to achieve LEED v4 certification, which is the most stringent version of LEED green building certification.

-Our store development team works with our architects and designers to build beautiful, functional and sustainable stores.
-Design features include recycled content finishes, low-maintenance flooring and low-toxicity paint.
-Our lighting fixtures are highly efficient in our new stores; as we remodel stores, we’re retrofitting older fixtures.
-Many of our stores also include a waste heat recovery system that collects waste heat from refrigeration and uses it to heat spaces and preheat water.
-We also use Forest Stewardship Council (FSC) certified wood to build out all of our new stores.
+Our LBC-certified stores include design features like recycled content finishes, Forest Stewardship Council-certified wood products, low-maintenance flooring and low-toxicity paint.
+Many of our new stores also include a waste heat recovery system that collects heat waste from refrigeration and uses it to heat spaces and preheat water.
+Some of our refrigeration systems use natural, low-impact refrigerants.

-A few stores have deep green eco-design features.
-For example, Edmonds PCC collects rainwater from the building’s roof into a tank, supplying water as needed to toilets and landscape irrigation (about 160,000 gallons/year).
+Some of our stores have “deep green” design features.
+For example, Edmonds PCC collects rainwater from the building’s roof into a tank, supplying water as needed to toilets and landscape irrigation — about 160,000 gallons each year.
 Fremont PCC was Seattle’s first business to install a solar panel, which is a 3kw demonstration project.